 All students must respect the rights of others in the lunch line.
 Students are to return trays so that the tables will be clear for those students following.
-Students must sit in assigned areas and behave properly at all times.
+Students must sit in assigned areas and always behave properly.
 Pushing, shoving, or "breaking" of the lunch line is not permitted.
 Disrespect to cafeteria workers will not be tolerated.
 Students who misbehave in the cafeteria are subject to disciplinary action by the administration and/or faculty.